Frequently Asked Questions

 - State-of-the-art campus and technology: Canisius has invested more than $115 million in recent years in its academic, residential and recreational campus facilities.
 In addition the college has more than 90 technology classrooms and wireless zones all over campus.

-- Value payoff on your investment: Approximately 90% or more of our graduates are working or in graduate school within one year after graduation.
-Our students are well prepared for leadership roles in their careers, communities and in service to others.
+- Value payoff on your investment: Our students are well prepared for leadership roles in their careers, communities and in service to others.

 - Location, location, location: Buffalo, New York is a great college town that has it all; professional sports teams, a world-renowned art gallery, historic architecture, scenic parks, along with great shops, restaurants and night life.